Our companies are backed by the Best Pick Guarantee. Call one today!

-Grass vs. trees and shrubs: Most trees and shrubs require little more than Mother Nature provides, while grass benefits from regular irrigation.
-Check out our blog on the best grass watering tips to help you identify and research your particular type of grass and find out how much and how frequently you should water it.
+Grass vs. trees and shrubs.
+Most trees and shrubs do just fine with what Mother Nature provides.
+Grass, however, benefits from regular irrigation.
+Check out our blog on the best grass watering tips to learn about your grass and how to water it effectively.

-Sloping areas vs. flat areas: Sloping areas must be watered with care to prevent excess runoff that can erode soil, flood your lawn, or wash away nutrients and fertilizers.
+Sloping areas vs. flat areas.
+Sloping areas need to be watered carefully.
+Make sure that you don’t overwater and cause erosion.
+Overwatering can also flood your lawn or wash away nutrients and fertilizers.

-Each of these areas should be its own zone or, if the area is too large, a cluster of zones.
-Each zone will be supplied by its own valve, enabling you to irrigate the zones that need water while leaving others nice and dry.
+Each of these areas should be its own zone.
+If the area is too large, you might need a cluster of zones.
+Each zone will have its own valve.
+This lets you irrigate the zones that need water while leaving others nice and dry.

 Zones for flowers and vegetables

-However, sprinkler heads and drip irrigation should not be mixed in the same zone, so if your landscape includes a garden of vegetables or flowers, give the garden its own zone and use drip irrigation lines.
+Sprinkler heads and drip irrigation should not be mixed in the same zone.
+If your yard includes vegetable and flower beds, give the beds their own zone with drip irrigation lines.